-- 1. Download the .dmg file for the version of Citrix Workspace app for Mac you want to install from the Citrix website.
-Open it. - 2.
+- 1. Download the .dmg file for the version of Citrix Workspace app for Mac you want to install from the Citrix website and open it. - 2.
 On the Introduction page, click Continue. - 3.
 On the License page, click Continue. - 4.
 Click Agree to accept the terms of the License Agreement. - 5.
 On the Installation Type page, click Install. - 6.
+On the Add Account page, select Add Account and click Continue. - 7.
 Enter the user name and password of an administrator on the local device.